 This is an interesting example of a story in which the plan of the ‘main character’ (I mean Chrissie) runs alongside what the reader might wish the plan to be.

 For this reader, I wish Chrissie would take Queenie by the shoulders and give her a good talking to.
 In most films, and in many popular written stories, you will encounter a scene in which the ally confronts the main character: “What are you doing?!
 Don’t you know this is dangerous?!”
 That kind of thing.

 But Alice Munro never gives us that moment.
 Instead, we don’t even know why Chrissy has gone to live with Queenie in Greektown.
 At first I thought she’d gone as Queenie’s rescuer, but Chrissie is just as naive as Queenie is at that point in their lives.
 She looks up to her older married step-sister and that’s just how it would’ve been.
 Anything else would have been unrealistic.

-The would have been a long battle and a culmination for Queenie, which led to her leaving Stan.
+The would have been a long big struggle and a culmination for Queenie, which led to her leaving Stan.
 But we don’t see that.